Kang You-seok

 Kang Shin-cheol (born June 10, 1994), better known by the stage name Kang You-seok, is a South Korean actor.
 He began his career in 2018 with minor roles.
-He first gained attention for starring in the television series Light on Me (2021), Payback: Money and Power (2023) and Black Knight (2023) before coming to wider recognition for dramas When Life Gives You Tangerines and Resident Playbook in 2025.
+He first gained attention for starring in the television series Light on Me (2021), Payback: Money and Power (2023), and Black Knight (2023) before coming to wider recognition for dramas When Life Gives You Tangerines (2025) and Resident Playbook (2025).

 Early life and education

-Born Kang Shin-cheol on June 10, 1994, in Gangneung, South Korea, as the second of four siblings, with an older sister, a younger brother, and a younger sister.
+Born Kang Shin-cheol on June 10, 1994, in Gangneung, South Korea, as the second of four siblings, he has an older sister, a younger brother, and a younger sister.
 His aspiration to become an actor began in high school.
-His parents initially opposed his ambition, urging him to "just live an ordinary life" and questioning what acting prospects.
+His parents initially opposed his ambition, urging him to "just live an ordinary life" and questioning his prospects in acting.
 Despite their opposition, Kang persevered.
 After a year of preparation, he was admitted to the acting department of Korea National University of Arts as a 14th-batch student.
 Upon witnessing his son's acceptance to a prestigious acting college, his parents eventually became supportive.

 Career

 2018 to 2023: Beginnings

 Kang's journey into acting was challenging.
 He faced rejection at auditions for a year and a half before landing his first role.
 Despite the setbacks, he remained committed to acting.

 He made his debut in the 2018 OCN drama God's Quiz: Reboot.
 From there, he took on minor and supporting roles in various series like The Hymn of Death (2018), Dr. Romantic 2 (2020), Start-Up (2020), and Beyond Evil (2021).
-Since his debut, he has actively sought diverse experiences, taking on roles regardless of their size or genre, including a part in a Boys' Love production.
+Since his debut, he has actively sought diverse experiences, taking on roles regardless of their size or genre, including a role in the boys' love production Light on Me (2021).
 This open-minded approach has allowed him to steadily build his career.

 In 2023, his sixth year as an actor, Kang was cast in a leading role in the terrestrial drama Payback: Money and Power.
 That same year, he appeared in the Netflix dystopian series Black Knight.
 Kang played Yoon Sa-wol, a refugee desperate to become a "Knight," a delivery driver, which is the only means of survival in the polluted future depicted in the series.
 His character deeply admires the legendary Knight 5-8, played by Kim Woo-bin, and strives to follow in his footsteps.